auxsophia/auxsophia.github.io/_pages/philosophy/globalWarming.md

 Social connections tend to track closely with EROI.
 Agricultural settlements tend to have an EROI of 4, allowing specializations within the societies not directly related to energy gathering.
 Complex tools could be developed.
 Stored food also helps to preserve energy.

-Communities tended to over-exploit in agricultural area resulting in reduced yields over time, reducing EROI.
+Communities tended to over-exploit an agricultural area resulting in reduced yields over time, reducing EROI.
 Second, successful communities were an inviting target for raiders.
 This contributed to a second leap in complexity to agriculture-based empires.
 These empires tend to have an EROI of 6.
 Empires tend to have a boost in EROI after conquering other settlements, either over-exploiting them or continuing to slowly extract resources.
 This created highly complex hierarchies and specializations.

-However, after all surrounding settlements are conquered the must be administered and garrisoned, taking energy.
+However, after all surrounding settlements are conquered they must be administered and garrisoned, taking energy.
 Diminishing returns set in with settlements being further apart and EROI declines.
 To combat a declining EROI, taxes tend to increase on agricultural outputs and inexorably leads to resource depletion.
 Finally, the weakened empire is conquered or falls to pieces.

 Example, Rome.
 The Ancient Roman Empire was especially good at running an empire.
 Conquest temporarily increased EROI by a factor of 2, but each attempt they made to maintain increased the cost of homeostasis.
 Only excessive taxation could maintain the metabolic cost of empire.
 Resource depletion (including human resources) eventually led to permanently declining EROI and complexity (including economic, social, and political/administrative) collapse.